 Incremental encoder with integrated Line Driver

 Some of the FAULHABER incremental encoders are equipped with a Line Driver.
-The Line Driver generates an additional differential signal Ā , B̅ and Ī for all channels, A, B and I. Electromagnetic interference in incremental encoders can thereby be eliminated using this method during signal transmission.
+The Line Driver generates an additional differential signal Ā , B̅ and Ī for all channels, A, B and I. Electromagnetic interference can be eliminated using this method during signal transmission.
 Especially if the encoder signals must be transmitted over long distances of 5 m and more and for position control, the use of a Line Driver is recommended.

 On the control side, these differential signals of an incremental encoder must be combined again with a receiver module.
 The Line Drivers from FAULHABER are TIA-422 compatible.
 TIA-422, also known as EIA-422 or RS-422, is an interface standard for cable-based, differential and serial data transfer.